 Citizen isn’t less impressive.
 Founded in 1918, it took only six months for their pocket watch to be widely accepted.
 Unlike Seiko, Citizen sticks with innovation and uniqueness.

 What’s Citizen famous for?
-Eco-drive watches that absorb both natural and artificial light.
+Eco-drive watches absorb both natural and artificial light.
 Other than that, Citizen also offers a chronograph feature, moon phase, and other exclusive functions.

-When standing between Seiko and Citizen, please ask yourself “which watch model do I prefer?”
-No question about the quality of both Seiko and Citizen; however, Seiko is a bit more luxurious while Citizen is generally more affordable.
+When standing between Seiko and Citizen, please ask yourself, “Which watch model do I prefer?”
+No question about the quality of both Seiko and Citizen; however, Seiko is a bit more luxurious, while Citizen is generally more affordable.

 How long will a Seiko solar watch last?